Last updated: August 2026

 Phase 1: API Selection and Integration Architecture

 Start by mapping your underwriting criteria to available data sources.
-Lenders focused on equipment financing prioritize asset verification and collateral valuation APIs, while working capital providers emphasize cash flow and receivables data.
+Lenders focused on equipment financing prioritize asset verification and collateral valuation APIs.
+Working capital providers emphasize cash flow and receivables data.

 Select a primary business credit API that covers all three major bureaus.
-CRS’s platform offers pre-built connectors for loan origination systems like Salesforce, nCino, and Blend, reducing integration time to under two weeks.
+CRS’s platform offers pre-built connectors for loan origination systems like Salesforce, nCino, and Blend.
+That reduces integration time to about two weeks.
 Configure webhook listeners to receive real-time updates when credit reports refresh or new public records appear.

 For bank transaction analysis, choose between aggregator APIs like Plaid or direct bank integrations via FDX standards.
 Aggregators offer faster deployment but may face connectivity issues with regional banks.
 Direct integrations provide more reliable data but require individual bank partnerships.